 What does Stripe charge for online payments?

-For taxes, do I claim the full total before Stripe's fees or after?
+Do I claim the full total before Stripe's fees or after for tax purposes?

 Is Stripe free to use?

 Stripe has no setup fees for the Integrated Plan and can be used immediately upon making an account.
-Yet, the platform can't be considered free to use, as each transaction will have a fee deducted before being deposited in your business account.
+But the platform can't be considered free to use because each transaction will have a fee deducted before being deposited in your business account.